-In this paper, we target contraction, which is a stronger notion than stability, but has sparsely been addressed in the discrete RNN literature until very recently. \cite{Steck:1992} was one of the first papers which derived sufficient conditions for the contraction of a single layer RNN with bounded activation functions.
-Subsequently,~\cite{Mandic:2000} developed analytical conditions related to the slope of the sigmoid activation function and the size of the weighting parameters, again for a single layer NN.
-Most recently,~\cite{Miller:2018} investigated the stability of RNNs from the perspective of so-called $\lambda$-contractive sets (see~\cite{Blanchini:2008}) for the application of language prediction.
-These methods are improved upon and analyzed in~\cite{Revay:2020}, where projected gradient descent is used to project the NN model into a contracting space.
-In both~\cite{Miller:2018} and~\cite{Revay:2020}, however, contraction of the RNN is utilized only as a conservative proxy to achieve stability; in neither case is convergence to a unique fixed point an explicit goal (or even a consideration) for the underlying RNN.
-In this work, we embed contraction conditions since the system we are modeling truly does contract.
+The convergence of our second solver, \texttt{CoNNS}, coincides with the convergence of its RNN model.
+There is extensive work which analyzes the stability of RNNs, beginning with~\citep{Simard:1988}.
+Rigorous energy function formulations are offered in~\citep{Cao:2005,Mostafa:2011,Hu:2002,Yi:2013}.
+When deriving \texttt{CoNNS}, we target contraction, which is a stronger notion than stability, but has sparsely been addressed in the discrete RNN literature until more recently. \citep{Steck:1992} was one of the first papers which derived sufficient conditions for the contraction of a single layer RNN with bounded activation functions.
+Subsequently,~\citep{Mandic:2000} developed analytical conditions related to the slope of the sigmoid activation function and the size of the weighting parameters.
+Most recently,~\citep{Miller:2018} investigated the stability of RNNs from the perspective of so-called $\lambda$-contractive sets.
+These methods are improved upon and analyzed in~\citep{Revay:2020}, where projected gradient descent is used to project the NN model into a contracting space.
+In both~\citep{Miller:2018} and~\citep{Revay:2020}, however, contraction of the RNN is utilized only as a conservative proxy to achieve stability; in neither case is convergence to a unique fixed point an explicit goal for the underlying RNN.